Myllarguten: Living conditions

 Most of his life, Tarjei lived as a serf, moving with his family from homestead to homestead, not resting more than a few years at each place.
-The success of 1849 made enough income to raise a proper farm in Rauland.
+The success of 1849 made enough income to raise a proper farm in Rauland Municipality.
 But mostly he lived as a pauper, often lacking proper clothing when traveling on tours.
 People in the county who knew him, often tried to help him with food and clothes as well as money.
 It is reported that Myllarguten, in spite of his talent, seldom earned enough to feed and clothe his wife and children.
 When he was away for months, Ingebjørg and the children was in danger of starving, but they were often helped out.
 It is said that Ingebjørg held it "beneath her" to go out begging, even when food was scarce.

 Torgeir and Ingebjørg had ten children, of which seven survived childhood.